 Provisional timetable

-(Subject to change: The conference may finish slightly earlier or later than the advertised time)
+(Subject to change: The conference may finish slightly earlier or later than the advertised times each day)

 Event type: Virtual/in-person hybrid